cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 </ExpansionPanel>

-To make sure that your editing of `package.json` does not reformat it with Prettier, add the ignore file `.prettierignore` with the following in it:
+To make sure that editing `package.json` does not reformat it with Prettier, add the ignore file `.prettierignore` with the following in it:

 ``` [https://github.com/cosmos/academy-checkers-ui/blob/4ea0bdb/.prettierignore#L1]
 package.json